raganwald/braythwayt.com/_posts/2016-03-30-racism-is-injustice.md

 The short--and incomplete--answer is, **It not necessarily racist to discuss facts**.

-The proper follow-up is, **It is racist to use statistics--whether true or false--to socially engineer injustice and m,ember sof a particular race.**
+The proper follow-up is, **It is racist to use statistics--whether true or false--to socially engineer injustice against members of a particular race.**

 ### "justice is, at its core, equal treatment for all"